HaoweiLi1/standing_balance_sim/README.md

 # MuJoCo Human Standing Balance Simulation - Ozay Lab @ University of Michigan

 This repository is meant to be used as a tool for simulating the simplified standing balance model seen in Figure I.1.
-While this model is simpler than the actual dynamics of a human, the two-link model still allows one to characterize the stabilizable state space for human balancing.
+While this model is simpler than the actual dynamics of a human, the two-link model still allows one to characterize the region of state space, $[\theta_1, \dot{\theta}_1]$, that produces stablizable human balancing.

 ![mujoco_vs_theory_resize](https://github.com/celwell20/standing_balance_sim/assets/79417604/3b26e5d5-4d15-470c-8215-d78d28e7ac9a) \
 **Figure I.1.** MuJoCo Two-link Standing Balance Model (left) w/ contact forces shown in red; Theoretical Two-link Model (right).